agathis-project/salix-arctica/README.md

   a branch cannot be re-allocated to another branch.

-- quad branch routing is controlled by the Agathis Trunk Standard to maximize design flexibility, scalability and availability.
+- quad branch routing is controlled by the Agathis Trunk Standard to maximize gateway flexibility, scalability and availability.

 - intra quad configuration is detailed by the AM335x datasheet, manual and pinmux utility tool.